Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

 \subsubsection{Hierarchical equations of motion}

 The HEOM method \cite{Kubo1989,Tanimura2006,Tanimura2020,Yan2007,Yan2009,Mangaud2023} for simulating the dissipative dynamics of an open quantum system relies on solving a non-Markovian master equation.
 It is exact for harmonic baths characterized by Gaussian statistics when the hierachy is truncated soundly.
 The central point of the HEOM formalism is the expansion of the correlation functions for each bath, $C_{n}(t)$, and of their complex conjugates, $\bar{C}_{n} (t)$, as sums of ordered contributions.
+The most popular expression, adopted here, is a weighted sum of $K_{n}$ rotating and decaying exponential functions,